Crewe Town Centre Regeneration Programme

 Crewe Market Hall

-In developing a new vision for Crewe’s markets, Cheshire East Council has taken a bold step in the transformation of the town’s markets, focusing on the Market Hall, which will shortly undergo a £3million redevelopment.
+In developing a new vision for Crewe’s markets, Cheshire East Council has taken a bold step in their transformation – with the historic Market Hall about to undergo an exciting £3m programme of refurbishment.

 Crewe Public Realm Strategy